umts/pvta-multiplatform/README.md

 1. The project has been configured to be an Android and iOS project.
 If you want to build a copy for an emulator on your machine, or you'd like to run it on your phone, do the following:

+   a.
+Run `ionic state reset`, which will use your ionic.config.json and package.json to install the proper plugins and dependencies.

-   a. `ionic build` generates necessary files.
+   b. `ionic build [ios OR android]` generates necessary files to run on a device.

       You must have